syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ### View Model

-Create a model repository class with OrderInfo collection property initialized with the required number of data objects in a new class file as shown in the following code example and save it as OrderInfoRepository.cs file:
+Create a model repository class with `OrderInfo` collection property initialized with the required number of data objects in a new class file as shown in the following code example, and save it as `OrderInfoRepository.cs` file:

 {% tabs %}
 {% highlight c# %}